Skip to content

 Read the price, role, and market first

-Tout Tracker launch: shrunk empirical-Bayes lift for 5 NBA media sources over a 90-day window, computed from 1,341 matched player mentions and 45,726 player-game outcomes.
+Tout Tracker launch: shrunk empirical-Bayes lift for 5 NBA media sources over a 90-day window, computed from 1,341 matched player mentions and tens of thousands of player-game outcomes.

 We Graded 5 NBA Pundits Against the Box Score.
 Bill Simmons Is the Only One Underwater. cover art